 Dubai's local language is Arabic, but English is also widely spoken.
 Attitudes towards dress wear are fairly liberal in Dubai, but in respect of local customs, it’s advised that holidaymakers avoid wearing short or tight clothing when shopping or sightseeing.

-For more information on Dubai and the cheapest deals on luxury holidays, call Destination2 on and speak with one of our friendly and knowledgeable travel experts.
+For more information on the United Arab Emirates and the cheapest deals on luxury holidays to Dubai, call Destination2 on and speak with one of our friendly and knowledgeable travel experts.

 You’re looking for luxury, splendid weather and perfect combination of city and beach options.